Jax442/realm-defense-gem-cheat/README.md

 4) Download & Install Realm Defense version 1.11.1
 5) Complete first two tutorial levels
 6) Head over to the store and click the elixer tab

+**Video tutorial of steps 7-9:** [https://streamable.com/9oioe](https://streamable.com/9oioe)

 7) Open GameGuardian search for ":8500" - the type is "text"
 8) Save all addresses, select all addresses and replace all address values to ":-9999"
 9) Change tabs to something else and go back to elixer tab it should now refresh and show the value of the 10k elixer package as -9999
 10) Use an autoclicker to spam buy and you will recieve gems and 10k elixer per click - do this until you're happy with the amount